badaix/snapcast/README.md

     output = audioresample ! audioconvert ! audio/x-raw,rate=48000,channels=2,format=S16LE ! wavenc ! filesink location=/tmp/snapfifo

 ###Alsa setup
-If the player cannot be configured to route the audio stream into the snapfifo, Alsa or PulseAudio can be redirected, resulting into this chain:
+If the player cannot be configured to route the audio stream into the snapfifo, Alsa or PulseAudio can be redirected, resulting in this chain:

     audio player software -> Alsa -> Alsa file plugin -> snapfifo -> snapserver -> network -> snapclient -> Alsa